Keyboard shortcuts

 You can export any session as a Markdown file:

-meka export 550e8400-e29b-41d4-a716-446655440000
+meka session export 550e8400-e29b-41d4-a716-446655440000

 This writes session-550e8400-e29b-41d4-a716-446655440000.md in the current directory with the full conversation.
 User and assistant messages are rendered as Markdown sections, while tool calls and results are wrapped in collapsible <details> blocks.
+The export always covers the entire session, including turns that were later hidden from the model by compaction (each compaction point is marked with its summary).

 To write to a specific file:

-meka export 550e8400-e29b-41d4-a716-446655440000 -o conversation.md
+meka session export 550e8400-e29b-41d4-a716-446655440000 -o conversation.md

 To print to stdout (for piping):

-meka export 550e8400-e29b-41d4-a716-446655440000 -o -
+meka session export 550e8400-e29b-41d4-a716-446655440000 -o -

 Deleting Sessions